-Is there anything more fun than a chocolate dipped marshmallow frosted chocolate cupcake?!
+Is there anything more fun than a chocolate cupcake with marshmallow frosting dipped in chocolate?!
 These homemade chocolate cupcakes are fun to look at and even more fun to eat-especially with my favorite marshmallow frosting!

 Chocolate Cupcakes are my favorite!